divyank-gupta/ze_assign/README.md

 3. terraform apply -var-file dev.tfvars

-After provisioning the infrastructure, you will have a key created in your current working directory from which you did run 'terraform apply' command.
+After provisioning the infrastructure, you will have a key created in your current working directory.
 You can use tha key to login to the machines.